CCrypto/ccvpn2/ccvpn/pages/faq.md

 Frequently Asked Questions
 ==========================

+[TOC]

 General
 -------

 ### What is a VPN?
 A Virtual Private Network is a private network on the Internet.
 Here, it is made of our customers and our servers acts like routers.
 That means that everything goes through our servers, and you appear anonymous on the Internet.
 Because of the strong encryption used, your ISP cannot log or filter anything.

 ### Why should I pay to use it instead of tor?
 Although tor may be free (and extremely good for some usage), tor is also very slow.
 This means that tor is good if you want full anonymity, but not for everyday web browsing, or to play an online game.
 For that, a VPN perfect.

 ### Do you support IPv6?